 Houses are more than physical structures providing shelter.
 They are homes – where we bring up our families, socialise with friends, our own space where we can unwind, keep our possessions safe and take refuge from the rest of the world.

-The 2019/20 Annual Report of the Director of Public Health focuses on Health and Housing in East Sussex.
+The 2020 Annual Report of the Director of Public Health focused on health and housing in East Sussex.
 It highlights that housing is an important determinant of health, alongside employment and social connections with family, friends and others.

 Why is cold weather a problem?

 Cold weather can affect your health.
 When the outside temperature drops to below 8C, some people are at increased risk of:

 - heart attack

 Cold weather can also affect people with mental health conditions, such as depression and dementia.

 Very cold weather can affect anyone, but you are most vulnerable if: